publiclab/Leaflet.DistortableImage/README.md

 - **Restore**

-  - Restores the image to its original proportions and scale, but keeps its current rotation angle and location intact.
+  - Restores the image to its original proportions and scale, but keeps its current rotation angle and location on the map intact.

 - **Export**